 - Had to stick earplugs in before going to bed due to a Reggae concert next door and, last night, an outdoor rave complete with disco lights reflecting off all the trees

-- Invented the world’s most ghetto clothes dryer (see picture)
+- Invented the world’s most low-tech clothes dryer (see picture)

 It’s a jungle out here—literally!
 Everything is new and beautiful and full of life.